 The MACM consists of 66 quarter hours and is designed to be completed in two years of full-time study (i.e., three to four courses per term).
-Requirements include 12 courses in Bible, Theology, Church History, and Ethics; 6 courses in Christian ministries; and 4 courses in supervised ministry (see the MDiv description of supervised ministry above).
+Requirements include 12 courses in Bible, Theology, and Church History; 6 courses in Christian ministries; and 4 courses in supervised ministry (see the MDiv description of supervised ministry above).
+These core Christian Heritage courses should be taken at Northern Seminary with a minimum grade of C- in order to count toward graduation requirements.

 The MACM program offers a number of ministry emphases which a student may complete by choosing 5 Christian ministry courses within a specific field.
-Students who complete the requirements for a particular emphasis will have that emphasis noted on their transcript.
+Students who complete the requirements for a particular emphasis may have that emphasis noted on their transcript.
 The emphases are described more fully below.